 05 of 05

-Russia is famous for its authors, poets and playwrights, so naturally a great authentic and inexpensive gift to bring back for someone would be a Russian classic (check out this list of Russian literature must-reads for some ideas).
-You can find Russian books in translation in many bookstores in Russia.
-Don’t be afraid of going inside – if the store sells English books, there’s a big chance that one of the staff will speak English (and even if they don’t, it’s not that difficult to find and pay for a book without exchanging a single word).
+Russia is famous for its authors, poets, and playwrights, so naturally a great authentic and inexpensive gift to bring back for someone would be a Russian classic.
+You can find Russian books in translation in many bookstores.
+Don’t be afraid of going inside—if the store sells English books, there’s a good chance that one of the staff will speak English (and even if they don’t, it’s not that difficult to find and pay for a book without exchanging a single word).